Happyr/mq2php/Readme.md

 #### dispatch_path

 The absolute path to the dispatch.php.
-This is normally /path/to/symfony/bin/dispatch.php
+This is normally /path/to/symfony/bin/dispatch.php.
+The path should not contain "/../" or be a symbolic link.

 [fervoSource]: https://github.com/fervo/FervoDeferredEventBundle